-To explain the reason for the fast growth rate of mW, we analyze the MD trajectories at different simulation times for the two surfaces.
-From Fig. \ref{mw_kinetics}, we can conclude that for the mW model, the growth mechanism in both planes is a three-dimensional growth pattern of 'collected molecules,' which explains to some extent why their growth rate is two orders of magnitude of the TIP4P/Ice model.
-For the basal plane, even though our simulation uses periodic boundary conditions and we cannot define the boundary edges of the plane, we can still conclude that the molecular regularisation of the basal surface occurs first at the boundary region of the plane in the top panel of the Fig. \ref{mw_kinetics}.
-The black circle highlighted the center regions.
-Molecular-ordered and disordered transformations exist in the same black circle at different moments.
-This reflects the existence of a dislocation correction mechanism \cite{men2024joint} in the growth process of the basal plane.
-In comparison, the bilayer on the prism1 surface shows homogeneous growth, i.e., the surface appears flatter.
-That is to say that during the growth of each layer, defects appear uniformly everywhere in the plane instead of appearing first at the boundaries and then gradually expanding towards the centre to complete the crystallization process, as in the case of the basal plane.
-Thus, the mW prism1 plane still exhibits a faster growth process because homogeneous growth occurs everywhere in the plane.
+To explain the reason for the fast growth rate of mW, we analyzed the MD trajectories at specific simulation times for the two surfaces.
+We observed that the growth mechanism in both planes showed features of a three-dimensional growth pattern of ``collected molecules'', which explains to some extent why their growth rate is two orders of magnitude that of the TIP4P/Ice model.
+For the basal plane, the molecular regularization developed around some regions, highlighted by black circles as shown in Fig.~\ref{mw_kinetics}, showing molecular-ordered and disordered transformations at different times.
+In comparison, the bilayer on the prism1 surface shows homogeneous growth.
+That is to say that during the growth of each bilayer, defects appear uniformly everywhere in the plane instead of appearing first in some region enclosing a liquid-like region and then gradually expanding towards the enclosure to complete the crystallization process, as in the case of the basal plane.
+Thus, the mW prism1 plane still exhibits a faster growth process.